containerbuildsystem/cachito/README.md

 - run tests: `make test` (see also: [Testing Flask Applications](http://flask.pocoo.org/docs/0.12/testing/))

-- to remove virtualenv and built distributions: `make clean`
+- to remove virtualenv, built distributions, and clean up local deployment: `make clean`

 - to add more python dependencies: add to `requirements.txt` and `requirements-workers.txt`